climate-resource/spaemis/docs/source/input_data.md

 inventories have been downsampled to much coarser resolutions and included in `tests/test-data/inventory`

-The location of the emissions inventory files can be specified using the `SPAEMIS_INVENTORY_DIRECTORY` environment variable.
+The location of the inventory files can be specified using the `SPAEMIS_INVENTORY_DIRECTORY` environment variable.
+This defaults to `data/raw/inventories` if no environment variable is provided.

 ### Victorian Inventory

-The licensing for this inventory is currently being finalised so while the data files for this invetory have been included in the repository, they are contained in an GPG encrypted file.
+The licensing for this inventory is currently being finalised, so while the data files for this inventory have been included in the repository, they are contained in a GPG encrypted file.
 Contact `@lewisjarednz` if you require access.